|

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Even though I have been living in Istanbul since 2019 and have been to so many great cafes, I thought it would be fun to get other travelers to weigh in.
+Even though I’ve been living in Istanbul since 2019 and have explored so many amazing cafes, I thought it would be fun to get other travelers’ recommendations, too!

 1. Cafe Privato